Globally hyperbolic evaporating black hole and the information loss issue: Discussion and closing remarks

-J.~P. and D.~V. were fully and partially supported by Sao Paulo Research Foundation (FAPESP) under grants 2022/14028-3 and 2023/04827-9, respectively.
+\ack{ One of us (GM) would like to acknowledge various conversations with Bill Unruh and Bob Wald on the information loss in black holes over the years.
+The authors also thank Arderucio-Costa for profitable discussions regarding the Page time and for calling our attention to Ref.~\cite{Arderucio24}.
+J.~P.\ and D.~V.\ were fully and partially supported by Sao Paulo Research Foundation (FAPESP) under grants 2022/14028-3 and 2023/04827-9, respectively.
 G.~M. acknowledges partial support from FAPESP and Conselho Nacional de Desenvolvimento Cientifico e Tecnologico under grants 2022/10561-9 and 301508/2022-4, respectively.
-D.~V. would like to thank also the Institute for Quantum Optics and Quantum Information of the Austrian Academy of Science for hosting him for the sabbatical year.
+D.~V. would like to thank also the Institute for Quantum Optics and Quantum Information of the Austrian Academy of Science for hosting him for the sabbatical year.}